Skip to main content

 Yes, North Carolina offers two first-time buyers programs issued through the North Carolina Housing Finance Agency.
 These programs may allow you to access more competitive mortgage rates and up to $15,000 in down payment and closing cost assistance.

-Do you Have to pay Back Down Payment Assistance in North Carolina?
+Do You Have to Pay Back Down Payment Assistance in North Carolina?

 For the NC Home Advantage Mortgage and the 1st Home Advantage Down Payment program, the assistance provided does not need to be paid back immediately.
 Instead, these second mortgages become due only when you sell your home or refinance your loan, offering a flexible and manageable approach to repaying the assistance.
 Other programs vary in repayment terms, so review the specific program you're interested in to learn more about the specifics of repaying the loan.